 "We were foosball partners—if we had 25 cents between us," says Zimmer, "we knew we could just go out and have fun."

 Carr’s uniqueness has helped him succeed, say the Zimmers.

 "Joe has always had the soul of an artist and is extremely talented in many ways," Zimmer says.
 He attributes Joe’s success in the wine business to the wonderful wine he makes—and the marketing of his products.
 "He’s got that sort of genius with wordplay and making pictures out of words."

 Carr believes you define yourself by how you overcome failure.
 "I’ve had many more failures in my life than I’ve had successes, but I’ve found a way to overcome that."

 "There are four words," Carr says, to remember.
 "The first two words are courage and conviction, and the second two words are energy and love.
 After you fail, you have to find the courage and conviction to get up, and the only way you heal is by surrounding yourself with energy and love.
 If you can find those four words in your life, you’ll be happy. "

 Joseph Carr attended SUNY Geneseo from 1978 through 1982 as a fine arts major.
-In 2019, he received an honorary Doctor of Humane Letters for his contributions to the wine industry and his longstanding support of the college.
-Carr also served as a board member of the Geneseo Foundation (2008–15) and co-chair of the Albany Alumni Regional Committee and established a scholarship in honor of Geneseo’s late English professor John Hoey.
+In 2019, he received an honorary Doctor of Humane Letters for his contributions to the wine industry and his longstanding support of the College.
+Carr also served as a board member of the Geneseo Foundation (2008–15) and co-chair of the Albany Alumni Regional Committee and established a scholarship in honor of Geneseo’s late English associate professor John Hoey.